-Wheelbarrows are not expensive, and they may be a little bigger and bulkier than your other garden tools, but having one on hand can mean saving your back.
+Wheelbarrows are expensive, and they may be a little bigger and bulkier than your other garden tools but having one on hand can mean saving your back.
 Why lug heavy bags of mulch around the yard when you can wheel it instead?
 These handy gardening tools are great, but they also need care.
 Maintenance for wheelbarrows is crucial for keeping them rolling, clean, and free of rust.
 Learn more about how to care for a wheelbarrow in this article.

 Basic Wheelbarrow Care

 The Handle.
 You never really think about the handle of your wheelbarrow until it breaks or gets so rough that it gives you a splinter.
 Caring for wheelbarrows starts with the often-overlooked handles.
 Many wheelbarrows have wooden handles and to maintain them, first keep them clean.
 Wipe them down with a cloth after every use.